uphold/docs/_entities.md

 ttl      | The time this quote is good for, in milliseconds.

 ### Normalized
-The `normalized` property contains the normalized amount and commission values in the currency chosen by the user in the settings:
+The `normalized` property contains the normalized amount and commission values in USD:

 Property   | Description
 ---------- | -----------------------------------------------------------------------------------
-amount     | The amount to be transacted. commission | The total commission taken on this transaction, either at origin or at destination. currency   | The currency in which the amount and commission are expressed. rate       | The exchange rate for this pair.
+amount     | The amount to be transacted. commission | The total commission taken on this transaction, either at origin or at destination. currency   | The currency in which the amount and commission are expressed.
+The value is always `USD`. rate       | The exchange rate for this pair.

 ### Origin